Missouri Athletic Club: History

 Entrepreneur Charles Henry Genslinger came to St. Louis in 1903, during the lead-up to the 1904 Louisiana Purchase Exposition.
 Having organized amateur athletic and social clubs in New York City and New Orleans, he persuaded local prominent citizens to fund a similar club.
-Boatmen’s Bank donated a seven-story building at Fourth Street and Washington Avenue to the Club, which adopted “Missouri Athletic Club” as its name.
+Boatmen's Bank donated a seven-story building at Fourth Street and Washington Avenue to the Club, which adopted "Missouri Athletic Club" as its name.
 More than 3,200 members enrolled before to Club opened in September 1903.

 Upon its founding, the MAC joined the Amateur Athletic Union, which allowed its members to participate in the 1904 Summer Olympics, also held in St. Louis.
 As part of the AAU, the MAC formed basketball, swimming, track, baseball, boxing, wrestling, bowling, and billiards teams which competed throughout the United States.

+In 1904, Culver Hastedt represented the Missouri Athletic Club in the Olympic Games held in St. Louis, Missouri, and won 4 gold medals and two silver medals.

 In 1914, the MAC's clubhouse was destroyed by a fire that killed 30 members, guests, and staff.
 The club decided to construct a new building in its place, which opened in 1916.
 This has been the clubhouse ever since.
 From 1916 to 1939, the MAC was renamed the Missouri Athletic Association.

+In 1943, the Missouri Athletic Club Apollos (Often referred to as the MAC Apollos) were founded, making them the MAC's oldest "Club Within the Club".

 In the late 1960s, the all-white, all-male club voted to allow Black men to join.

 In 1987, the MAC began awarding the Hermann Trophy to the United States's top male and female college soccer players.
 This is the highest player's award in college soccer, equivalent to the Heisman Trophy for college football.

-In 1988, the Club’s members voted overwhelmingly to admit female members.
+In 1988, the Club's members voted overwhelmingly to admit female members.
 The vote came after John C. Shepherd, whose membership in the all-male MAC and the all-white Bellerive Country Club had drawn national scrutiny and criticism, withdrew from his nomination to be Attorney General Edwin Meese III's deputy at the U.S. Justice Department.

 In 1995, the MAC bought the Town and Country Racquet Club in West St. Louis County.
 The club spent $2 million to upgrade the facilities and reopened them as the Missouri Athletic Club's West Clubhouse.
 The West Clubhouse was re-renovated for $8 million in 2003.

 By 2006, St. Louis Magazine reported, "The Missouri Athletic Club, one of the largest clubs in the country, lost cachet after admitting first women and then anybody who could pay."